fz172/fanfly/_posts/2024-10-08-rear_fuselage_skin.md

 ### Rudder cable

-Before adding skin, I wanted to put in the rudder cabel and tail harness first before access becomes a problem.
+Before adding skin, I wanted to put in the rudder cable and tail harness first before access becomes a problem.

-Installing rudder cabel isn't difficult.
+Installing the rudder cable isn't difficult.
 The KAI has step by step instruction to ensure the brackets are installed correctly and the cables cross each other correctly.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczMpdMFMAsRLIeSmys1epOKYODvx5F64FWpVK__lIoxBSLjq2ztCfCZ8Y6B56hBOabTHPd742-Lhhe1-dYPeUll25_LQ8-rSdXbTYclbhqIH_prQiTqcbMmR9CokO_a0b86vJvYolI3AzzZ5bzV7J5XYiA=w786-h1044-s-no-gm?authuser=0)
 _Rudder cables are pre-assembled_